Financial Aid For Students

 APPLYING FOR FINANCIAL AID

-To apply for financial aid from all sources, students are asked to complete and submit both the Hope College Supplemental Application for Financial Aid (SAF) and the Free Application For Federal Student Aid (FAFSA).
-The SAF is used to assess eligibility for need-based institutional aid and is available from the Hope College Office of Admissions or online at www.hope.edu/financialaid/forms.
-The FAFSA can be completed and submitted online.
+To apply for financial aid from all sources, students are asked to complete the Free Application for Federal Student Aid (FAFSA).
+The FAFSA is used to assess eligibility for need-based institutional aid and can be completed and submitted online.
 The Office of Financial Aid does not act on a student’s aid request until she/he has been accepted for admission or placed on the wait list.
 Students should apply for financial aid prior to the filing deadline date listed below.

 The priority date for filing for financial aid is March 1.